TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 SWITCHING OFF THE DOUBLE HOT PLATE

-2 Press the double hot plate touch key Ⓞ(6) to deactivate the double burner.
-The double burner indicator (8) will light off and the outer ring will be deactivated
+1. Select the key that was previously used to switch on the double burner hot plate.
+2. Press the double hot plate touch key Ⓞ(6) to deactivate the double burner.
+The double burner indicator (8) will light off and the outer ring will be deactivated.

 Locking of the touch keys of the cooking hob

-However, remember when the touch control is on, the on/off touch key ⏻ (1) allows you to switch it off, even if the lock is activated (the lock indicator light (9) on).
+However, remember that when the touch control is on, the on/off touch key ⏻ (1) allows you to switch it off, even if the lock is activated (the lock indicator light (9) is on).

 On the other hand, if the touch control is switched off, the locking function does not allow the on/off touch key ①(1) to be used.

 To deactivate the locking function, press the locking touch key Ⓞ(7) once again.
-Lock indicator (9) light off and touch control will be ready for use.
+The lock indicator (9) light will turn off and the touch control will be ready for use.

 CHILD LOCK

-The child lock is different and more complicated than key lock.
-User can activate key lock via one sensor.
-But child lock need a sensor sequence.
-The Child Lock is being used to prevent children from turning on the hob.
+The child lock is different and more complicated than the key lock.
+The user can activate the key lock via one sensor, but the child lock requires a sensor sequence.
+The child lock is used to prevent children from turning on the hob.

-1. The hob is switched on via Ⓐ(1) On/Off touch key,
+1. The hob is switched on via the Ⓐ(1) On/Off touch key.

-2. Any zone should not be selected.
-When any zone is not selected, ④ (5) Increase power touch key and ⑦ (4) decrease power touch key and minus sensors is hold for 3 seconds at same time.
-At the end of this period, a short buzzer sound is heard
+2. No zone should be selected.
+When no zone is selected, press and hold the ④ (5) Increase power touch key and the ⑦ (4) decrease power touch key (minus sensors) simultaneously for 3 seconds.
+At the end of this period, a short buzzer sound is heard.

-3. After buzzer signal, the Ⓞ(7) locking touch key is touched (there is no need to keep press for a long time) and a long buzzer sound is heard and the Child Lock will be activated and all power display shows "L".
+3. After the buzzer signal, touch the Ⓞ(7) locking touch key (there is no need to keep pressing for a long time).
+A long buzzer sound is heard, the Child Lock will be activated, and all power displays will show "L".

-During Child Lock, if user touch any sensor (Main sensor included), "L" will flash on display.
+During Child Lock, if the user touches any sensor (including the main sensor), "L" will flash on the display.

-Warning : Child lock status is not being stored.
-If the energy of the hob is butted, child lock status could not be preserved.
+Warning: The child lock status is not stored.
+If the power to the hob is interrupted, the child lock status cannot be preserved.

-1. ⊕(5) Increase power touch key and ⊖(4) decrease power touch key and minus sensors is hold for 3 seconds at same time.
-At the end of the this period, a short buzzer sound is heard,
+1. Press and hold the increase power touch key ⊕ (5) and the decrease power touch key ⊖ (4) simultaneously for 3 seconds.
+At the end of this period, a short buzzer sound is heard.

-2. After buzzer signal, is touched to the Ⓞ(7) locking touch key (there is no need to keep press for a long time) and a long buzzer sound is heard and the Child Lock will be de activated and "Indication will be light off.
+2. After the buzzer signal, touch the locking touch key Ⓞ (7) (no need to keep it pressed for a long time).
+A long buzzer sound is heard, and the Child Lock will be deactivated, and the indication will turn off.

 This function facilitates cooking as you do not need to be present while it is being done.
-The touch control pre-programmes the chosen hot plate at the maximum power and subsequently lowers it to the desired power level (which you have selected) after an approximate amount of time (see table 1).
+The touch control pre-programs the chosen hot plate at maximum power and subsequently lowers it to the desired power level (which you have selected) after an approximate amount of time (see Table 1).

 Table 1